Looking To Start A Podcast? Here Are Some Podcast Obstacles To Expect

 That means submitting podcasts to popular platforms like Spotify or iTunes won't guarantee you listens and downloads.
 You will have to learn marketing, networking, SEO, and even go on other podcasts to promote your brand.

 It can take 18 months or more to see meaningful progress.
-Even the best in the game, like Joe Rogan, was podcasting for years (since 2009) before his mainstream success.
+Even one of the best in the game, Joe Rogan, was podcasting for years (since 2009) before his mainstream success.

 This timeframe can be demotivating and is the biggest obstacle to podcast success.
 Before starting, it's crucial to explore WHY you're doing the show.
 You must know what value you'll get out of it and what you'll be giving to your audience.
 Spend as much time writing your podcast mission and vision.
 So when the going gets tough, you can fall back on your WHY.